Categories

 It is really difficult to measure how large a shark – or any other fish actually is.
 The reason is simple: they live in water, and it is not entirely safe to get close to them.
 Safety is one thing, the other thing is their incredible speed: great white sharks can accelerate to over 56 km/h (35 mph).

-Another difficulty is, their bodies are comprised of mostly water too, so when they are landed the water dries up, and they become smaller.
+Another difficulty is, that their bodies are comprised of mostly water too, so when they are landed the water dries up, and they become smaller.

 According to the Guinness World Records Book, full-grown adults are on average 4.3-4.6 meters (14-15 feet) in length, and generally, weigh 520-770 kg (1,150-1,700 lb).
 But there are many (unconfirmed) claims of huge specimens up to 10 meters (33 feet) in length.